steveshogren/hugo-blog/content/page/training.md

   </div>
   <div class="col-md-3">
       <h2>Ben S.</h2>
       <p>Ben had a B.A. degree and one basic programming class in high-school.
-He worked hard, and had a full-time development job in six months.
-He now is an expert at both front and back-end development.</p>
+  He worked hard and had a full-time development job in six months.
+He now has worked in both front-end and back-end development.</p>
   </div>
 </div>

 <h1 class="centereded">The Course</h1>

 There is no secret for learning how to program: just hard work!
-Here is the up-to-date course we use for training someone from zero to full-time job.
+Here is the up-to-date course we use.

 ### Step 1 - Basic Syntax And Git